pryvyd9/AzgaarToCK3/Readme.md

 ## Generation requirements
 - use `Provinces ratio` = 100.
-- do not use high `Points number` option.
-Heightmap will be smoothed down and the borders will not match terrain.

 ## Generation recommendations
 - Set `Cultures number` > `Religions number`.
 - Use high `States number`, `Towns number`
+- Do not use high `Points number` option.
+Heightmap will be smoothed down and the borders will not match terrain.

 ## Usage
 1. Generate a map via https://pryvyd9.github.io/Fantasy-Map-Generator/ (It is a special version for conversion).
 You can load your existing Azgaar map there and then export it.